echlebek/grill/README.md

 DONE:
   * A command line tool (grill) that can execute tests in grill format.
   * Support for regex and glob line matching.
+  * Shell variables are persisted between commands.

 TODO:
   * Support cram's environment variables.
   * Gradually add support for cram's command-line flags.
   * Flesh out the tests for the test.t reader.
-  * Persist new shell variables between commands.

 WONTFIX:
   * PCRE is not supported.
 Instead, Go's regexp language is.